 - Student Membership – Open to any students in good standing who are enrolled in a paralegal program

-- Affiliate Group Membership – Open to paralegal group or school-affiliated paralegal club
+- Affiliate Group Membership – Open to a paralegal group or a school-affiliated paralegal club

-- Inactive Membership – Open to paralegals who do not meet the requirements for active membership
+- Inactive Membership – Open to paralegals who don’t meet the requirements for active membership

 - Active Membership – Open to any individual who meets one of the following: